laurpaik/cs-algorithms/README.md

 > 1. Return to me with the sandwhich

 If Robin needed to make sandwiches for all of us, how would he do that?
 What's the "easy" or naïve way to obtain many sandwiches?
-What is a more effiecent way?
+What is a more efficient way?

 ### Lab: Outline an Algorithm